FelitaD/job-market-batch/README.md

 ### Transformation

 All transformations are made with Python in a specific ETL pipeline [data-job-etl](https://github.com/FelitaD/data-job-etl).
-The processing consist of cleaning and reformatting certain fields and extracting the technology names from the text field into a new column.
+The processing consists of cleaning and reformatting fields and extracting the technology names from the text field into a new column.
 The data is finally modelled to be loaded in a new database.

 ### Storage